Cheatsheet-lang/Octave/README.md

 a = 3;      % The semi-colon supresses the output

-help(eye)   % Gives some description about the eye function
+help(eye)   % Gives some description about the eye function who         % Displays all the variables in the scope whos        % Gives the detailed display of variables

+clear a     % Deletes the variable a save variable.mat a;    % Saves the variable a in the file save variable.txt a -ascii;    % Saves the variable a in human readable
 ```

 ## Basic Operations